Table of Contents

 Some tools in yoga that are used for the prevention of lifestyle diseases are given below.

-Cultivation Of Appropriate Mindsets
+Cultivation of Appropriate Mindsets

 The most important part of treating lifestyle diseases is to develop a positive outlook through yogic approach to all aspects of life.
 Stress is an internal overreaction rather than a reaction to external stimuli and can be reduced by doing this.
 To attain mental clarity (Chitta prasadhanam) the therapist has to give the Maharishi Patanjali values of Maitri, Karuna, Mudita, Upekshanam.
 Therapists should stress on cultivating Karma Yoga, Raja Yoga, Bhakti Yoga and on the patient to adopt the opposite view on negative thoughts and actions (pratipaksha bhavanam).